 A planetary destruction will not leave any humans immune from misery or death.
-What prompts ‘us’ in this suicidal trajectory?
-What are the mental process behind decisions which are counterproductive to life and happiness?
+What prompts us in this suicidal trajectory?
+What is the mental process behind decisions which are counterproductive to life and happiness?

-Environmental policy and social research tends to neglect the inner, experiential dimensions of human life.
-Yet, the ways in which individuals seek to achieve psychological and emotional well-being in their lives is inevitably expressed in behaviour that impacts on ecological (and social) processes.
+Environmental policy and social research tend to neglect the inner, experiential dimensions of human life.
+Yet, the ways in which individuals seek to achieve psychological and emotional well-being in their lives are inevitably expressed in behaviour that impacts on ecological (and social) processes.
 (Maiteny 2000 ).

-Ecological theory assumes that the universe is one entity.
+Ecological theory and many spiritual systems assume that the universe is one entity.
 William Blake described our experience of the universe thus; ‘If the doors of perception were cleansed, everything would appear to man as it is, infinite.’
 Why are the doors of perception dirty?
-Who makes us the way we are?
+Who makes our perception so contaminated?
 Why do some of us recognise and attempt to address the problems in themselves and in the environment and others don’t?
 ‘The tree which moves some to tears of joy is in the Eyes of others only a Green thing that stands in the way.’
 William Blake (1757 - 1827).

 The dominant economic, societal, familial and religious systems in our society are harmful to both environment and psyche alike.
 The outer world is a play and display of the inner world, ‘as above so below’.
 I often wonder how much the micro generates the macrocosm and vice-versa.
 Maiteny (2008) observes that; ‘There is still resistance to accepting that the causes of apparently ‘outer’ problems are rooted in our ‘inner’ selves.’
-But how can we resolve psychic discord in a society that seems to use the ideological apparatus to enable it o perpetrate a vision of reality based on competition and uncontrolled consumerism?
-As well as mass cruelty to animals misogyny, homophobia, and racism and institutionalized child abuse.
+But how can we resolve psychic discord in a society that seems to use its ideological apparatus to enable it to perpetuate a vision of reality based on competition and uncontrolled consumerism?
+The disconnect in many humans to their environment is also reflected in the mass cruelty inflicted on factory farmed animals misogyny, homophobia, and racism and institutionalized child abuse.

 Our conscience should be a voice that directs us to ethical behaviour.
 Sadly it seems that those who want to be leaders of others are often motivated by self-interest or elitist ideas and make decisions from this position.
 Humans are frequently brutalised by societal or familial agencies and this is often worked out by sadistic behaviour to others.
 Unintegrated shadows project negative onto the ‘other’.
 (Daniels) Eco psychology embraces a planetary view of mental health.
-This school of thought recognize that a to live in balance with nature is essential to human emotional and spiritual well-being,. ‘ (Maiteny 2012).
+This school of thought recognizes that we need to live in balance with nature and that this is essential to human emotional and spiritual well-being. ‘ (Maiteny 2012).

+Gimbutaz talks of how prehistorical people lived in peaceful harmony with the environment.
+She relates this to ancient peoples spiritual beliefs reflected in archeological finds of goddess images.
 We all exist within the womb of the great divine mother.
-We come from her, and will return to her.
-Our material bodies are composed from the elements of the earth.
-The ancient peoples had rituals and ceremonies which honoured the planet, today some traditional peoples sustain this, but mostly modern civilisations have no ingrained rituals to show reverence or gratitude for the planet or their own bodies.
+We come from her and will return to her.
+Our material bodies are composed of the elements of the earth.
+The ancient peoples had rituals and ceremonies which honoured the planet.
+Today some traditional peoples sustain this, but mostly modern civilizations have no ingrained rituals to show reverence or gratitude for the planet or their own bodies.
 Many modern people despite having the comforts of civilization are not happy; they have forgotten to look out at the universe with poetic reverence.
 Goddess spirituality embraces ecology in an age-old sense and naturally links mind with matter.

 Heidegger(2000), alleges that particular metaphysical assumptions are accountable for ecological destruction, and contends that transformation can be created only through a changed awareness about the world.